igness1/CalculatorAndroid/README.md

 ## Features
 List of features ready and TODOs for future development
-* Printing number and mathematical symbols on the screen
+* Printing number and mathematical symbols on the screen.
-* Clear UI
+* Clear UI.
-* Implementation the additional library for mathematical operations
+* Implementation the additional library for mathematical operations.
-* Adding typed by user mathematical operation to ExpressionBuilder
+* Adding typed by user mathematical operation to ExpressionBuilder.
-* Writing out the result of mathematical operation
+* Writing out the result of mathematical operation.

 To-do list:
-* Writing out the previous mathematical operation that user typed earlier
+* Writing out the previous mathematical operation that user typed earlier.
-* Trying to write mathematical library by myself
+* Trying to write mathematical library by myself.

 ## Status
 Project is: _in progress_